Talk to your doctor

 Using the STS, you will learn and use a number of methods, tools, and techniques to help improve sleep, including some derived from cognitive behavioral therapy specifically applied to insomnia (CBT-I).
 These methods have been found to be very effective in helping those with primary insomnia, which generally refers to insomnia with no apparent medical or psychiatric basis.

 CBT-I methods have been found to be particularly helpful with pyschophysiologic insomnia, one of the most common types.
-Although reliable survey data are limited, the Institute of Medicine estimates some 30 million Americans, or roughly one out of ten persons, may have some form of psychophysiologic insomnia, which is often characterized by excessive worry about sleep, and is not caused by an apparent medical or psychiatric issue.
+Although reliable survey data are limited, the National Academy of Medicine estimates some 30 million Americans, or roughly one out of ten persons, may have some form of psychophysiologic insomnia, which is often characterized by excessive worry about sleep, and is not caused by an apparent medical or psychiatric issue.

 The STS does not diagnose or treat insomnia with a medical or psychiatric basis